 The Quixote Center has been at the forefront of Catholic reform efforts, especially regarding the equal participation of women at all levels of the Church, including the priesthood.
 Read more

-Through our Criminal Justice reform program we work closely with death row inmates and people serving life sentences.
+InAlienable examines the intersection between mass incarceration and immigration policy with an eye toward the companies that profit from the captivity of “the other.”
 Over the years, we have also taken on several causes through our Criminal Justice Program, including advocating for the abolition of the death penalty and developing a national database of re-entry resources for prisoners.
 Read more